 Micromanagement of staff decreases productivity and heightens feelings of anxiety.
 Focus on productivity rather than timetabling of when work has been done.

 Just as when managing staff on site, it is important to ensure that homeworkers know how to make contact if needed and communication methods are agreed.

 Members of staff working from home are subject to the same conditions of employment governing behaviour as when they are working on site.
 This means:

-Everyone understands the importance of good communication and why it is required in the work place, but the ease of communication when working on site with staff can be easyily taken for granted.
+Everyone understands the importance of good communication and why it is required in the work place, but the ease of communication when working on-site with staff can be easily taken for granted.

-Improvement to technology and accessibility of telecommunication and video messaging creates the opportunity for regular, effective and meaningful communication to be maintained through adaption and updating of practices.
+Improvements in technology and accessibility of telecommunication and video messaging creates the opportunity for regular, effective and meaningful communication to be maintained through adaptation and updating of practices.
 As new communication practices become embedded they will quickly become the new normal.